 The internal audit function is outsourced by STGC.
-Internal audits are conducted every other year so far as the last audit has produced no findings indicating follow up required.
-As they are done every other year, the internal audit scope is considered full scope and reports on STL's main functions including Corporate Governance, key operational areas, information systems, compliance with laws & regulations and risks.
+Internal audits are conducted every other year.
+The internal audit scope is considered and reports on STL's main functions including Corporate Governance, key operational areas, information systems, compliance with laws & regulations and risks.